winzadesigner/FlashVSR/README.md

   Once the build is complete, runtime memory usage is stable and not an issue.
 > * The Block-Sparse Attention backend currently achieves ideal acceleration only on NVIDIA A100 or A800 GPUs (Ampere architecture).
 On H100/H800 (Hopper) GPUs, due to differences in hardware scheduling and sparse kernel behavior, the > expected speedup may not be realized, and in some cases performance can even be slower than dense attention.

-The Block-Sparse Attention backend currently achieves ideal acceleration only on NVIDIA A100 or A800 GPUs (Ampere architecture).
-On H100/H800 (Hopper) GPUs, due to differences in hardware scheduling and sparse kernel behavior, the expected speedup may not be realized, and in some cases performance can even be slower than dense attention.

 #### 4️⃣ Download Model Weights from Hugging Face

 Weights are hosted on **Hugging Face** via **Git LFS**.
 Please install Git LFS first: